codingoi/27.wordCloud/README.md

 ---
 ---

-## Below are the installs and imports needed for the word cloud script and textuploader widget
+### The installs and imports needed for the word cloud script and textuploader widget

 ```
 !pip install wordcloud